basmango/telegram-discord-bridge/README.md

 # telegram-discord-bridge 🌉
-A Telegram Discord bridge made using Zero MQ
+A Telegram Discord bridge made using Zero MQ and managed with Systemd

 ## Instructions
 1. Clone this respository.